model-initiative/model_initiative/README.md

 If you would like to contribute to the project by adding experiment, model or detector scripts, please check out the *theinterface.pdf* document in the *model_initiative* directory for more technical information on how to do so.

 ## Contact
-If you have any question about the project, or the matlab part of the code,  please contact Mathias Dietz at : mdietz@uwo.ca
+If you have any question regarding the project, or the matlab part of the code,  please contact Mathias Dietz at : mdietz@uwo.ca

 For any question about the python part, please contact Jean-Hugues Lestang at: